floragunncom/search-guard-docs/_content/_docs_signals/truststores.md

 * [Delete truststore](./rest_api_trust_store_delete.md)

 ## TLS session timeout
-To increase performance Java is able to reuse single TLS session multiple times in some circumstances.
-If existing TLS session is reused then check if certificates are trusted is omitted.
+To increase performance Java is able to reuse a single TLS session multiple times in some circumstances.
+If an existing TLS session is reused then the check if certificates are trusted is omitted.
 The certificates must be trusted when the TLS session is established.
-Therefore, modifications of trust stores performed by REST API might not be immediately reflected because some Signals component might reuse existing
+Therefore, modifications of trust stores performed by REST API might not be immediately reflected because some Signals components might reuse existing
 TLS sessions.
-If this behaviour is not desired then it is possible to provide in the TLS configuration session timeout, so that the TLS session will be not reused after defined timeout.
-To set TLS timeout parameter `client_session_timeout` is used.
+If this behaviour is not desired, it is possible to provide a session timeout in the TLS configuration, so that the TLS session will be not reused after the defined timeout.
+The TLS timeout may be set with the parameter `client_session_timeout` is used.
 The parameter value is expressed in seconds.
-When parameter `client_session_timeout` value is set to `0` then the TLS session timeout is infinite.
-The below TLS configuration contain TLS session timeout which is equal 1 second.
+When the value of `client_session_timeout` is set to `0` then the TLS session timeout is infinite.
+The below TLS configuration contains a TLS session timeout set to 1 second.
-Therefore, all operations performed on trust stored via REST API should be reflected almost immediately in Signals components.
+Therefore, all operations performed on trust stored via REST API should be reflected almost immediately in the Signals components.

 ```json
 {